pdxparrot/ssj2019/SETUP.md

   * Create using default EventSystem that gets added automatically when adding a UI object
   * Replace Standalone Input Module with InputSystemUIInputModule
   * Add EventSystemHelper script to this
+  * If desired, copy and replace the DefaultInputActions asset for modification

 ## Manager Prefabs Setup